-The brands that get the most out of our new partnership with Awin are those that are looking to weave their affiliate teams within the larger fabric of their mobile organisation so they can work more cohesively and all row in the same direction.
+The brands that get the most out of our new partnership with Awin are those that are looking to weave their affiliate teams within the larger fabric of their mobile organization so they can work more cohesively and all row in the same direction.
 That hasn’t been the case for many brands.
-It might take a bit more work to build the foundation, but for those partners willing to take the leap, there’s a huge opportunity to revolutionise this industry.
+It might take a bit more work to build the foundation, but for those partners willing to take the leap, there’s a huge opportunity to revolutionize this industry.

 Can you give any advice to advertisers who are at the beginning of their app journey so that they can begin in the best possible way?

 Dennis: Before you build anything, understand how your target consumers buy on desktop and on their phones.
 What devices do they use currently?
 How does the repeat purchase rate look like?
 How much time do they take to make a purchase?
 How do they buy?
 Do they use the guest check out or create new accounts?
 Do we need a commerce plugin like Apple Pay or Affirm?
 Lots of these answers will provide a roadmap for how you should support your app with promotions and optimize it for UX and conversions.

 Also, focus on the mobile user experience first.
 It’s better to build a strong foundation first, followed by reassessing if an app strategy makes sense.
 Some brands may not need an app and that’s fine.

 Awin advertisers eager to understand about more about Button should speak with their account contact or email our global strategic partnerships team.